The World's Best Kuchen from the Tri-County Area Contest come to the Tri-County Fair

 By Carmen Rath-Wald, Logan County Extension Agent and president of the Tri-County Tourism Alliance

-Rath-Wald, Carmen. "the World's Best Kuchen from the Tri-County Area Contest come to the Tri-County Fair."
+Rath-Wald, Carmen.
+"The World's Best Kuchen from the Tri-County Area Contest come to the Tri-County Fair."
 Official Publication of the Tri-County Fair, 1B-2B.
-Napolean Homestead, 5 August 2017.
+Napoleon Homestead, 5 August 2017.

 Summer may not be the typical time to enjoy kuchen.
 German-Russian bakers interviewed for the new Gutes Essen - Good Easting in German-Russian Country documentary and companion recipe book, shared that kuchen was always available at Easter time, and Wedding kuchen especially for weddings but not necessarily in July during fair season.

 “Kuchen, well that was for Easter.
 Like certain words of the Germans from Russia language, you could tell a person’s religion by the kind of kuchen they baked.
 If it was raised you were Lutheran, if it was flat you were Catholic.” --Sue (Kaseman) Balcom

 Kuchen originated in the Russia-Germany region and has since evolved into innumerable variations.
 In Jenny Dewey Rohrich’s (Ashley, ND), blog post for the Prairie Californian, Jenny writes, “If you think back to when you used to visit grandma’s house as a child, I am sure grandma always had some special kind of dessert for you.
 Whether it be some sort of cookie, brownie, or cake.
 For children who grew up in Germans from Russia household, that special treat is kuchen, pronounced “ku-gen,” which is the German word for cake.
 Kuchen is a rich custard desert with fruit poured into a sweet dough for the crust.”